cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ---
-title: CosmJs - Create the objects for your GUI
+title: CosmJS - Create the objects for your GUI
 order: 22
 description: Create the objects that your GUI will use
 tag: deep-dive
 ---

-# CosmJs - Create the objects for your GUI
+# CosmJS - Create the objects for your GUI

 <HighlightBox type="synopsis">